membrane/api-gateway/distribution/examples/loadbalancing/5-multiple/README.md

 3. Open the URL http://localhost:8080/service in your browser and repeatedly refresh (F5).
 Observe that the response alternates between Mock Node 1 and 2.

-4. Open the URL http://localhost:8081/service and refresh serveral times.
+4. Open the URL http://localhost:8081/service and refresh several times.
 Observe that you now alternate between Mock Node 3 and Mock Node 4.

 5. Open the URL http://localhost:9000/admin/